gabigf/cocktail-viewer/README.md

 - Organizing the code using a namespace object
 - Using Ajax to make the API call
 - jQuery is used for all element creation and manipulation

+##Improvements to come
+-Responsive layout
+-Modal popup to display recipes instead of redirecting to theCocktailDB site -Search feature